netlify/next-on-netlify/MIGRATING.md

 ### Brand New Users

-1. Deploy a new Next.js site to Netlify!
+Deploy a new Next.js site to Netlify!
 Your site will automatically build with the plugin.
-You can opt of the plugin by visiting the Plugins tab for your site in the Netlify UI.
+You can [opt out of the plugin](https://docs.netlify.com/configure-builds/build-plugins/#remove-a-plugin) by visiting the **Plugins** tab for your site in the Netlify UI.